ericwq/examples/tableflip/design.md

 Once `env.newProc()` is called, the child process is created.

-### Child process part 1
+### Child process part 1 - red

 For the child process, the first step is to create a `Upgrader` object, then `Listen()`.
 Now the application can use the listen socket to do the business work.
 The third step for application is to call `Rady()`.
 Finally, the application need to wait on `Exit()` channel.
 Let's discuss the steps in detail.
+Please see [tcp_example_test.go](https://github.com/cloudflare/tableflip/blob/master/tcp_example_test.go) to get some impression.

 - `New()` is called to create a `Upgrader`.
 - The work is done by calling `newUpgrader()`.